Dante, Guido, Benito, Caterina, and Sylvester

 The Dusi vineyards founded by Sylvester were transferred to sons, Dante and Benito.
 Benito owns the original Dusi Vineyards just east of Highway 101, south of Highway 46 West where he grew up.
 Dante acquired the vineyards west of 101, where he lived with his wife Dorothy, his children and grandchildren.
 He farmed the vineyards just west of Highway 101, north of Main Street, in Templeton for the next 69 years of his life.

 Dante Dusi died in 2014.
-Continuing his legacy, the family continues to buy more property, plant more varieties of grapes as the market changes, but the mainstay in every Dusi Vineyard is Zinfandel.
+Carrying on his legacy, the family continues to buy more property, plant more varieties of grapes as the market changes, but the mainstay in every Dusi Vineyard is Zinfandel.
 Farming is the family’s pride and passion.